civican/legisinfo/43-2/bills/C-30/bill_text.md

 ### Section 5.1

-    If an event described in paragraph 5(1)(a), (b) or (d) occurs while the beneficiary of an RDSP is **no longer a DTC-eligible individual**, the issuer of the RDSP shall repay to the Minister, within the period set out in the issuer agreement, the lesser of
+    If an event described in paragraph 5(1)(a), (b) or (d) occurs while the beneficiary of an RDSP is no longer a DTC-eligible individual, the issuer of the RDSP shall repay to the Minister, within the period set out in the issuer agreement, the lesser of

   **(2)** The description of A in paragraph 5.1(b) of the Regulations is replaced by the following:

     is

-    **if the event occurs before the calendar year in which the beneficiary attains 51 years of age, the total amount of grants and bonds paid into the RDSP within the 10-year period** before the **day on which** the beneficiary ceased to be a DTC-eligible individual, **less any portion of that amount that was repaid to the Minister within that period**,
+    if the event occurs before the calendar year in which the beneficiary attains 51 years of age, the total amount of grants and bonds paid into the RDSP within the 10-year period before the day on which the beneficiary ceased to be a DTC-eligible individual, less any portion of that amount that was repaid to the Minister within that period,

     if the event occurs after the calendar year in which the beneficiary attains 50 years of age but before the calendar year in which they attain 60 years of age and the beneficiary ceased to be a DTC-eligible individual before the calendar year in which they attained 50 years of age, the total amount of grants and bonds paid into the RDSP within the period (expressed in number of years) determined by the following formula that ended before the day on which the beneficiary ceased to be a DTC-eligible individual, less any portion of that amount that was repaid to the Minister within that period: